-Over the following days two of our pastors, George and Robert, walked over the border mountains into the nearest significant settlement - a small town - and there.
-They were very warmly welcomed and were Jesus.
-There is one school, one clinic and no churches region.
+Over the following days two of our pastors, George and Robert, walked over the border mountains into the nearest significant settlement - a small town - and spoke with the chiefs there.
+They were very warmly welcomed and were very eager to hear about Jesus.
+There is one school, one clinic and no churches in the entire large region.
 It is a forgotten corner of Guinea.
-They speak as in Ganglata so communication was not a problem.
+They speak the same tribal language as in Ganglata so communication was not a problem.

-We have been working across our churches in Liberia

-planting and work well with uneducated communities.
-This more relevant and needs and opportunities in Guinea.
+We have been working across our churches in Liberia to develop church-planting and discipling models that work well with very poor and uneducated people in small communities.
+This work now seems all the more relevant and urgent in view of the needs and opportunities in Guinea.